 Thank you to their team: Gloria Millsap, Grace Prior, Margaret Keith, Mary Beaulne, Shirley Grayston, Ede Anderson and the United with Grace Quilting.

 We are so grateful to all the people that bring us their wonderful creations.

-Volunteers from Cowichan Bay Nel and her friend Henny get together almost every Monday to work on stuff for Canada Comforts Society.
+Volunteers from Cowichan Bay, Nel and her friend Henny get together almost every Monday to work on items for Canada Comforts Society.
 Everything from bandages, to diapers, to knitted slippers and blankets.
 Nel is rolling bandages on this handy rolling tool that a friend made for her and Henny is doing the ripping/prepping of the material to be rolled.

 March 6, 2021

 The Capital City Yacht Club Sewing Group formed in 2019 to sew for Canada Comforts Society.

 Prior to the onset of COVID19 social distancing mandate the group sewed 95 pairs of shorts and 50 face masks.
 Unfortunately, they are unable to meet as a group but Dianne Walker continues to sew shorts and has made 180 pairs on her own since last March!
 The group is keen to meet and sew for CCS once again when it is safe.

 When we can't get together at the Centre but are still working hard making items for the Compassionate Resource Warehouse its nice to see the ladies from Canada Comforts Society on pickup day.
 (Marguerite, Marlene, Freda, Betty and Irene)

 A big thank you to Margaret Johnson of Comox, seen here with her 1000 knitted bear, way to go Margaret!

 See all those happy " little bear faces"?
 Soon they will be causing children in a different country to share those smiles- except this time- squeals will be heard along with the smiles!
 This was only part of the beautiful gifts that came our way.